alibstill/housing/01_workflow/README.md

 Kestra is available at: http://localhost:8080/

 PgAdmin is available at: http://localhost:8085/

+### Manual Configuration

+1. Adding files to Namespace

+The flows make use of some Python [scripts](./scripts/).
+We need to manually add these files to Kestra.

+Navigate to the locally running kestra `Namespaces` (http://localhost:8080/ui/namespaces).
+Select `housing_local`.
+Go to `Files` and click on the plus icon to import the `scripts` folder and all its files.

 ### Configuring PgAdmin
 This docker-compose.yml contains a PgAdmin instance to make it easier to view your housing database.